ennovyhs-ops/firebase/README.md

    - Player to indicate own attendance to events and activities from options (Attend, Late, Injured, Absent), with time stamp to record.
  - **Setting**
    - **Team Setting**
-     - Add 8-digit code to request to join new teams.
+     - Allow to enter other 8-alphanumeric code to request to join more teams.
-     - Send request to respective team coach to unjoin team.
+     - Send request to respective team coach to unjoin team, needs team's coach approval.
+     - Display all joined teams.
    - **Profile Setting**
-     - Profile settings to edit name, nickname, profile photo, contact email and phone.
+     - Profile settings to edit profile photo, name, nickname,  contact email and phone.
+     - Display linked Parent accounts, if any.
+Needs Parent approval if unlinked by Player.
      - Delete account.
  - Bottom navigation bar to navigate between different pages.